Definition of concepts

 Applications:

-• Supports athletes and active individuals in improving performance and recovery.
+Accompanies active individuals and athletes in optimizing performance and recovery.

 Integrated Kinesiology